TOGoS/SG-P28/DEVLOG.md

 I suppose dashboard should have ways to do all the things that would otherwise have to be done manually, since it is the dashboard.

+### So, given all that, TODO

+- [X] MultiOscify: Restart reader when poked if process has quit
+- [ ] Dashboard: Shorter timeouts for known-transient messages, like '.../set'
+  - Maybe just a shorter timeout for all non-retained messages?
+- [ ] Dasboard: highlight reader status; 'running', 'stopped'
+- [ ] Automatically start readers when WBBs are connected!